 This module is not hot-swappable.
 To prevent damage, ensure that the power to the X75 is off before inserting or removing the module.

 If you have ordered an optional X75OPT-A3D or X75OPT-PQM module separately, follow these installation steps:

-- 1. Remove the chassis cover (see "Preparing the X75HD/X75SD for Servicing" on page 261). - 2.
+- 1. Remove the chassis cover (see "Preparing the X75HD/X75SD for Servicing" on page 279). - 2.
 Remove the screws from the blank filler plate on the rear panel where the new module is to be installed, and then remove the plate.

-3. Remove the packaging from the module.
+Retain the screws for later use. - 3.
+Remove the packaging from the module.

-The X75OPT-A3D and X75OPT-PQM packages include one board, three stackers, and the required number of standoff screws.

-4. Turn the board upside down and insert the three stackers into the corresponding connectors on the underside of the board.
+The X75OPT-A3D and X75OPT-PQM packages include one board, three stackers, and the required number of standoff screws. - 4.
+Turn the board upside down and insert the three stackers into the corresponding connectors on the underside of the board.
 See Figure C-16.